 The process of creating these documents is not the responsibility of the production department, but coordination and communication are always chief production concerns.

-Traditionally, storyboards and shot lists are the pre-production weapons of choice in this arena, but new technology is constantly opening doors to surprising possibilities.
+Traditionally, storyboards and shot lists are this arena's pre-production weapons of choice.
+However, the advent of new technologies is constantly opening doors to surprising possibilities.

 Step #8: Putting in the [paper]work

-Throughout the entire process of pre-production in film, television, or on a commercial, you’re going to be juggling an incredible assortment of details that we won’t be covering in-depth here, most of which will require extensive documentation.
+Throughout the entire process of pre-production, you’re going to be juggling an incredible assortment of details.
+Most of these details and information will require extensive documentation.

 I’m talking about all of the little-but-critical tasks that tend to get left out of your average pre-production examples.